 Evening arati was just as magical as the morning’s in Varanasi.
 I opted out of the touristy riverboat barge views of the ceremony, to sit alongside hundreds, or thousands, of Indians at the waterfront.
 The white smoke, set against the black night sky was beautiful.
 So was chanting among the enormous crowd of worshippers.

 In Varanasi, morning and evening arati were like bookends.
 In between, I strolled around the innumerable sacred temples.
 Some were in a near state of ruins.
 Others were hiding behind buildings or tunnels.
 Surprisingly, the most visited, Kashi Vishwanath, was hiding behind untold heaps of construction.
 And, a maze of visitors in the queue.
 Most likely, waiting at least an hour to approach the sacred space.
 The endless string of people inched toward the temple, barefoot, as slow as turtles.

 Once past the security guards and magnetometers, we were rushed through the ancient golden temple.
 Certainly to ensure that as many people as possible could pass through this holiest of sites dedicated to Lord Shiva.

 Being herded through the masses to catch a mini-darshan didn’t exactly get me to a state of blissful spirituality.
 Being one of just a handful of people at an ancient temple in Varanasi, did.
 Set amid grey rubble was a pristine orange pagoda-like temple.

 Near Lalita ghat was a Nepali temple.
-According to one local guide, “This is one of the oldest and unique temple of Varanasi as it is made up of woods.
-It is also called as the replica of Pasupatinath temple (Kathmandu, Nepal).”
+According to one local guide, “This is one of the oldest and unique temples of Varanasi as it is made up of woods.
+It is also called the replica of Pasupatinath temple (Kathmandu, Nepal).”
 Constructed by a former King of Nepal, it is a most peaceful spiritual place.